 There are a lot of new faces around here, so allow me to introduce myself.
 I’m Naomi.
 I’ve been the constant force behind The Pittsburgh Juice Company since its inception.
 Like so many of us, this isn’t where I thought I’d be professionally in my mid-thirties.
 But as a young adult who graduated from architecture school into the burnt out economy resulting from the 2008 recession, I quickly learned to be adaptable.
-I joined the Peace Corps and, three years later, when I came home to Pittsburgh, found that: 1. my career path was not as clear cut as it once seemed and 2. my interests had outgrown the entry-level positions I was qualified for in favor of a greater purpose; something I could pour all my energy into and truly believe in.
+I had the opportunity to become a Peace Corps Volunteer (a longtime dream) and, three years later, when I came home to Pittsburgh, found that: 1. my career path was not as clear cut as it once seemed and 2. my interests had outgrown the entry-level positions I was qualified for in favor of a greater purpose; something I could pour all my energy into and truly believe in.

 And thus, at the intersection of lifestyle, passion, opportunity and good timing, The Pittsburgh Juice Company was born.
 Our name, “bland, institutional and lofty” [I first thought] would prove to become the foundation of who we are.
 PJC has never been Naomi’s Juice Joint.
 The idea has always transcended me as an individual and transcended any notion of being cool or trendy.
 Our logo calls upon “Old Pittsburgh” and was designed with reference to an ornate apothecary bottle; drawing from the concept that food is the ultimate medicine.
 Yes, our name comes off as institutional, and that’s exactly the point.
 What we sought to build in 2013 was a small and reliable institution of easily accessible nutrition and products that promote wellness; void of any overly personal, political, religious or organized affiliation.
 The premise is that there are plenty of things in this world that drive people apart.
 Let our juice be one thing that can bring people together in the uncompromised name of health.
 Let the product speak for itself.